DevTeamSpace/DentaMatch-Android/README.md

 ### How do I get set up? ###

-* Summary of set up
+* Summary of set up:
-Requires Android device with O.S. version 4.4 and above.
+It Requires Android device with O.S. version 4.4 and above.
 Open the code in Android Studio.
 Download and install the required plugins and tools which are prompted by Android Studio.

 * Configuration